-Amarc has made a significant copper-molybdenum-silver discovery at its 100% owned IKE project located in the heartland of the province's copper mining industry.
-The nine discovery drill holes intersected chalcopyrite and molybdenite mineralization from surface and over a broad area, measuring 1,200 metres east-west by 600 metres north-south and to a depth of approximately 500 metres.
+In 2014 Amarc made a significant copper-molybdenum-silver discovery at its 100% owned IKE Project located in southern British Columbia.
+Nine discovery drill holes (holes 14001 through 14009) intersected chalcopyrite and molybdenite mineralization from surface and over a broad area, measuring 1,200 metres east-west by 600 metres north-south and to a depth of approximately 500 metres.
 Mineralization at IKE remains open in all lateral directions and to depth.
 The discovery holes and post-drilling geological, geochemical and geophysical surveys completed outwards from the drilled area indicate that the IKE porphyry system has the potential for important-scale resource volumes that require drilling in order to fully delineate the copper-molybdenum-silver deposit.
-Amarc has received from the provincial government a 50 drill hole permit.